AFeatureNotaBug/cisco-meraki-COVID-tracker/UserGuide.md

 Next, these migrations must be applied using the command ```python manage.py migrate```.
 If this command fails, the command ```python manage.py migrate --run-syncdb ``` may work but is not recommended.

 ### Running the Web App
+The web app can be run and hosted locally by navigating to the cisco\_dashboard folder, or the folder containing the "manage.py" file, and using the command ```python manage.py runserver```.
+You may wish to test that the code will execute successfully, in which case use the command ```python manage.py test```, the output should read "OK" if all tests were passed, or it will indicate which of the tests has failed.

+### Using the Web App